mahicshah/FM-codes/README.md

 - - - -
 **NOTE**:
 - Each new task (set of codes) will be kept in a new folder in this branch.

+- Details of each code are put in a tabluar form in the README file.